spatie/css-styleguide/README.md

 <article class="article">
 ```

-Html tags that are out of control (eg. the output of an editor) are scoped by the parent
+Html tags that are out of control (eg. the output of an editor) are scoped by the parent:
 ```html
 <div class="article has-html">
     <!-- custom html output -->